 - Using a voice-controlled device like Amazon Alexa or Google Nest

-For example, your thermostat is set to 63 degrees and the temp in your house is 59 degrees, the auxiliary heat may kick on.
+For example, if your thermostat is set to 63 degrees and the temp in your house is 59 degrees, the auxiliary heat may kick on.

 The manufacturer typically programs the three-degree trigger point.